 By 1836, he received his license to practice law and by 1839 he was a traveling lawyer on the 8th Judicial Circuit in addition to his political pursuits.
 The 8th Judicial Circuit consisted of 14/15 counties.
 The court wasn't convened daily like it is today.
 Judges and lawyers were sparse so all the cases would be saved to handle at one time over a period of a week or two, at the County Seat Courthouses.
-The Postville Courthouse, the older Logan County Courthouse, and the Mount Pulaski Courthouse were all stops, in Logan County, on the circuit at one time.
+In Logan County, the The Postville Courthouse, the older Logan County Courthouse, and the Mount Pulaski Courthouse were all stops on the circuit at one time.
 Abraham Lincoln was one of the only lawyers that traveled to all of the county seats.

-Abraham Lincoln, sometimes with other lawyers and judges, would spend 6 months out of the year traveling to the different counties.
+Abraham Lincoln, sometimes with other lawyers and judges, would spend six months out of the year traveling to different counties.
 The travel was usually on horseback or horse and buggy and the traveling conditions were often challenging on the dirt roads.
-They often stayed in local taverns and eat their meals at common tables.
-Sleeping quarters in the Taverns were poor, primitive, and often limited, resulting in sharing beds with other travelers or sleeping on the floor.
-A few of the taverns that he stayed at in Logan County where the Deskins Tavern, across from the Postville Courthouse, the Dunlap House in Middletown, and the Mt.
+They often stayed in local taverns and ate their meals at common tables.
+Sleeping quarters in the Taverns were poor, primitive, and often limited, so travelers had to share beds or sleep on the floor.
+A few of the taverns that he stayed at in Logan County were the Deskins Tavern, across from the Postville Courthouse, the Dunlap House in Middletown, and the Mt.
 Pulaski House in Mt.
 Pulaski.
 As Lincoln got to know people along the circuit he also stayed at local farms, including the Hoblit "Halfway House" in Atlanta.

 Lincoln's political career also brought him back to Logan County in the Summer of 1858, during the Senatorial Debates between Stephen Douglas and Abraham Lincoln.
 At this point, the railroad was the active means for the traveling campaign.
 A large rally was held for Douglas in September, in the town of Lincoln and Abraham Lincoln later came and spoke at the Courthouse to rally the people in October.

 We are thankful to have drawings by artist and Abraham Lincoln Historian, Lloyd Ostendorf, on historical signs throughout the county.
 The drawings depict many of the Abraham Lincoln historical accounts that happened throughout the county.
-Learn more of this rich history at the Lincoln Heritage Museum and state historical sites: The Postville Courthouse, and the Mount Pulaski Courthouse.
+Learn more of this rich history at the Lincoln Heritage Museum and state historical sites in Logan County: The Postville Courthouse, and the Mount Pulaski Courthouse.

-Today this history has been preserved in the local attractions and historical markers throughout the county, see more information below.
+Today this history has been preserved in local historical markers and Abraham Lincoln attractions throughout Logan County.
+See more information below.

 Get the full Abraham Lincoln experience in Illinois!
-Learn more information about other Lincoln attractions/sites throughout the State of Illinois on the Looking For Lincoln site below.
+Learn more about other Logan County-based Lincoln attractions and other sites throughout the State of Illinois on the Looking For Lincoln site below.